 Re-offending has a huge impact on individuals, families, communities and society.
-G4S prison and post-release services and programs therefore aim to reduce crime and break deep-rooted cycles of offending and imprisonment.
-We work to develop a deep understanding of each offender’s physical and mental state and aim to address complex issues such as physical and mental health, drug and alcohol use, employment and education.
-Coupled with a range of offender support services, our ultimate goal is to help break the re-offender cycle.
+G4S prison and post-release services and programs therefore aim to reduce crime and break deep-rooted cycles of offending behaviour and imprisonment.
+We work to develop a deep understanding of each offender’s physical and mental state and aim to address complex issues, such as physical and mental health, drug and alcohol use, employment and education.
+Coupled with a range of offender support services, our ultimate goal is to help break the cycle of offending.

 Working with agencies across the criminal justice, NGO and academic sectors, G4S are continually working on rehabilitation and reintegration initiatives that make a positive difference and achieve a better outcome for every person in our care.
-We also work closely with a range of partners to facilitate access to support services and create real opportunities for people to build productive and independent lives, helping to reduce recidivism and create safer communities.
+We also work closely with a range of partners to facilitate access to support services and create real opportunities for people to develop pro-social behaviour, which reduces recidivism and creates safer communities.

 - Family intervention programs